joeletizia/resume/Resume.md

 - Responsible for financial platform features to present cash flow analysis for long term commercial real estate deals.
 - Rewrote financial calculations engine to support a better developer experience, increase maintainability, and improve performance.
 - Train new and junior engineers.
-- Oversaw and executed large scale migration from AngularJS to ReactJS.
+- Oversaw and executed large scale migration from AngularJS to React.

 ---